 • How many days your rate will be locked

-• What your lock expiration date is
+• Your lock expiration date

 When: Before closing/after home inspection